The Gunny Sack

 pumpkin

+1. Do I have to boil the pumpkin seeds or soak them overnight before baking?
 No, you don’t have to but doing so will result in crunchier, more flavorful pumpkin seeds.

 2. Should I dry the pumpkin seeds before roasting them in the oven?
-Try to drain the pumpkin seeds well in the colander but don’t worry about getting them perfectly dry.
+Try to drain the pumpkin seeds well in the colander, but don’t worry about getting them perfectly dry.

 3. How should I store the roasted pumpkin seeds?
 In an airtight container or ziptop bag at room temperature or in the refrigerator.